Vinoo Varghese: Op-Eds

 Varghese writes frequently and has had his op-eds published by a variety of news outlets, including the New York Law Journal, Law.com, the New York Daily News, and the New York Post.
 Major television outlets like Fox News have also interviewed Varghese about his op-eds.
 Fox News invited Varghese on to discuss New York Governor Cuomo's failure to designate lawyers as “essential” during the Coronavirus pandemic.
 On May 29, 2020, he wrote an op-ed about the Manhattan DA engaging in selective prosecution by prosecuting Yasmin Seweid in 2016 for a false criminal report, but not Amy Cooper in the Central Park “Karen” incident.
-He also blasted the New York State Bar Association (NYSBA) for advocating for forced adult vaccines, if a COVID-19 vaccine were ever developed.
-In the same op-ed, he criticized NYSBA for not advocating for its members, lawyers in general, when it refused to fight Cuomo's executive order, designating lawyers as non- “essential.”
-In March of 2021.
+He also blasted the New York State Bar Association for advocating for forced adult vaccines, if a COVID-19 vaccine were ever developed.
+In the same op-ed, he criticized the bar association for not advocating for its members, lawyers in general, when it refused to fight Cuomo's executive order, designating lawyers as non- “essential.”
+In March 2021.
 Varghese wrote an op-ed titled “Don’t Let Cuomo’s #MeToo Moment Distract from his Impeachable Offenses.”
-He wrote how New Yorkers should be more concerned about Cuomo’s fatal decision to admit COVID-19 positive patients into nursing homes, and less focused on his sexual harassment allegations.
+He wrote how New Yorkers should be more concerned about Cuomo's fatal decision to admit COVID-19 positive patients into nursing homes, and less focused on his sexual harassment allegations.